All Episodes

 It's the kind of red meat that her supporters love.

-It's the kind of red meat that has gained her some 13,000 people that have made small donations that have got helped her bank this more than a million dollars.
+It's the kind of red meat that has gained her some 13,000 people that have made small donations that have helped her bank this more than a million dollars.

-So you betcha she's got a political future.
+So you betcha, she's got a political future.

 Now they're starting to make fun of her.

-You betcha, you betcha.
+You betcha.

-They're they're They're clearly uh worried.
+They're clearly worried.

 And they're reviving the angry white.

-Once again, uh another prediction I made.
+Once again, another prediction I made.

-We have a black president, and racism is going to be exacerbated.
+We have a black president and racism is going to be exacerbated.

 Said all that during the campaign.

-Now she's an angry white woman.
+And now look, now she's an angry white woman.

-It's just how they tried to characterize people that were opposing them who had success.
+It's just how they tried to characterize people that were opposing them, who had success.

-So you you listen to that, they will tell you who they're really afraid of, by who they try to destroy, who they criticize, who they keep talking about, and they're they're worried about her, and um making fun of her and so forth.
+They will tell you who they're really afraid of, by who they try to destroy, who they criticize, who they keep talking about.

-That's uh it's gonna be interesting to see all this fall out.
+It's going to be interesting to see all this fall out.

 We'll come back, grab some phone calls right after this.